 How To Start A Variety Store With Dollar Tree Products

-If you live in a rural area without a general store, start a variety store with Dollar Tree products to help your community and boost your income.
+If you live in a rural area without a general store, start a variety store with Dollar Tree products to help your community and boost income.

 Starting a mom and pop variety store is easier and cheaper than starting a convenience store.